 - The fair market value of the IRA would be included on a separate “Rights or Things” income tax return, which is due one year after the date of

-- The rights to the account may be legally transferred to a beneficiary within a certain This option is only available to beneficiaries who are designated in the IRA.
+- The rights to the account may be legally transferred to a beneficiary within a certain timeline.
+This option is only available to beneficiaries who are designated in the IRA.
 If the beneficiary is Canadian, they must include the distributions on their Canadian tax return.
 If the beneficiary isn’t Canadian, the amount isn’t taxed in Canada and, thus, the IRA distribution escapes Canadian tax.

 Passing away after distribution begins